BalajiKs171095/mbcrump.github.io/_posts/2017-03-18-part1-docker.md

 	CONTAINER ID        IMAGE                     COMMAND             CREATED             STATUS              PORTS               NAMES
 	8fdada2313be        mongo:windowsservercore   "mongod"            About an hour ago   Up About an hour    27017/tcp           sharp_mirzakhani

-Take note of the name and pass it into the command below :
+Take note of the name (listed at the end of the previous command) and pass it into the command below :

 	docker exec -it sharp_mirzakhani mongo